At the Restore Mode step of the wizard, choose the necessary restore mode and backup proxy for VM data transport:

 - If you choose Use the selected backup proxy servers only, you can explicitly select backup proxies that will be used for restore.
 It is recommended that you select at least two proxies to ensure that VMs are recovered should one of backup proxies fail or lose its connectivity to the source datastore during restore.

-If the backed up VM was associated with the storage profile, in the restore to original location scenario, Veeam Backup & Replication will associate the restored VM with this storage profile.
+If the backed up VM was associated with the storage policy, in the restore to original location scenario, Veeam Backup & Replication will associate the restored VM with this storage policy.

-When you click Next, Veeam Backup & Replication will check storage profiles in the virtual environment and compare this information with the information about the storage profile in the backup file.
-If the original storage profile has been changed or deleted, Veeam Backup & Replication will display a warning.
+When you click Next, Veeam Backup & Replication will check storage policies in the virtual environment and compare this information with the information about the storage policy in the backup file.
+If the original storage policy has been changed or deleted, Veeam Backup & Replication will display a warning.
 You can select one of the following options:

 - Current — the restored VM will be associated with the profile with which the original VM in the production environment is currently associated.